-- 1. The Council will work positively and proactively with the business community in the city, inward investors, the city's two Universities, key public sector employers, the CWLEP and neighbouring local authorities to support sustainable economic growth and job creation.
-In this regard the Council will: - a) Promote continued diversification of the city's economic base, particularly through supporting the expansion of companies operating in growth sectors and partnership working with the city's Universities to promote innovation; - b) Ensure that job opportunities arising from employment development are accessible to all of the city's working age residents, particularly priority groups and those in the most deprived areas of the city; - c) Provide for a readily available range and choice of employment sites and premises to meet projected need over the Plan period related to growth of the city's population and the pivotal role of the city in the CWLEP's ambitious growth agenda for the sub-region; - d) Safeguard existing employment sites and premises from being lost to non-employment uses unless certain exceptional circumstances are demonstrated; - e) Support companies in retaining, expanding and/or relocating their headquarters operations within the city. - f) Seek to direct office development to locations in the city centre and other defined centres with new large scale office development focused on the city centre's Friargate Business District;
+- The Council will work positively and proactively with the business community in the city, inward investors, the city's two Universities, key public sector employers, the CWLEP and neighbouring local authorities to support sustainable economic growth and job creation.
+In this regard the Council will: - a) Promote continued diversification of the city's economic base, particularly through supporting the expansion of companies operating in growth sectors and partnership working with the

-- g) Ensure that new research and development, light industrial, general industrial and storage/distribution developments are appropriately sited and designed to maximise their accessibility by a choice of means of transport, have an acceptable impact on the highway network and to minimise the potential for environmental conflict with nearby sensitive land uses; - h) Support tourism/visitor related development in respect of Coventry city centre, the Ricoh Arena and the Coventry and Warwick University Campuses.
+- city's Universities to promote innovation; - b) Ensure that job opportunities arising from employment development are accessible to all of the city's working age residents, particularly priority groups and those in the most deprived areas of the city; - c) Provide for a readily available range and choice of employment sites and premises to meet projected need over the Plan period related to growth of the city's population and the pivotal role of the city in the CWLEP's ambitious growth agenda for the subregion; - d) Safeguard existing employment sites and premises from being lost to non-employment uses unless certain exceptional circumstances are demonstrated; - e) Support companies, including Jaguar Land Rover, in retaining, expanding and/or relocating their headquarters operations within the city and support the provision of new infrastructure that encourages these companies to grow. - f) Seek to direct office development to locations in the city centre and other defined centres with new large scale office development focused on the city centre's Friargate Business District: - g) Ensure that new research and development, light industrial, general industrial and storage/distribution developments are appropriately sited and designed to maximise their accessibility by a choice of means of transport, have an acceptable impact on the highway network and to minimise the potential for environmental conflict with nearby sensitive land uses; - h) Support tourism/visitor related development in respect of Coventry city centre, the Ricoh Arena and the Coventry and Warwick University Campuses. - i) Support the continued growth of the city's two universities and in doing so maximise the economic development and other community benefits associated with them.